 PCOS is highly associated with both insulin resistance and hyperinsulinemia.
 Insulin sensitivity is decreased on average 30-40% in women with PCOS, a degree similar to that seen in type 2 diabetes.
 Obesity itself is highly linked to insulin resistance, but it is also present in normal weight adolescents with PCOS.
 Even independent of obesity, insulin resistance is diagnosed in 75% of lean women with PCOS.
 In overweight women with PCOS, this proportion increases to a massive 95%.
 Essentially, all overweight women with PCOS have evidence of insulin resistance.
 In addition, normal weight girls with PCOS had evidence of more fatty liver than those without PCOS, another disease associated with insulin resistance.
 Increased insulin resistance is the essential feature of type 2 diabetes.

 So, insulin resistance causes high insulin levels which will contribute to PCOS.
 But what causes this insulin resistant state in the first place?
-It turns out to be the high insulin levels itself.
+It turns out it can be the high insulin levels itself.
 We’ve discussed this previously in the entire series on Diabetes as well as in my book, The Diabetes Code.

 Also published on idmprogram.com.